Mohamedabdullhaleam/ExamaTech/README.md

 - **Detailed Reports** – View quiz performance, time taken, and grades.
 - **JSON-Based Backend** – No database needed.
 - **Smooth UI & Error Handling** – Includes loading states and error messages.

+## 🔥 Roadmap

+- **Phase 1**: Current implementation with JSON-based storage.
+- **Phase 2**: Migrate to a real database.
+- **Phase 3**: Support multiple quizzes and subjects.
+- **Phase 4**: Build a user ranking dashboard with performance insights.

+## 🤝 Contributing

+We welcome contributions!
+To contribute:

+1. Fork the repository.
+2. Create a new branch (`feature-branch`).
+3. Commit your changes.
+4. Push to your fork.
+5. Open a pull request.

 ## 🐞 Issues & Feedback